Today's Mortgage Rates

-Searching for low mortgage rates?
-At Alpine Mortgage, we're committed to finding you the best rates available.
-Below are today's purchase and refinance mortgage rates on our conventional, FHA and VA loan programs.
+Below are today's national purchase and refinance mortgage rates on our conventional, FHA and VA loan programs.
+Our current conventional 30 year fixed rate is at 6.125% and our 15 year fixed rate is at 5.25%.
 Rates are updated daily.
+Alpine Mortgage is licensed in California, Colorado, Connecticut, Florida, Georgia, New Jersey, New York, Ohio, Pennsylvania and Texas.
 For rates on our other loan programs such as investment property loan rates, renovation loan rates, reverse mortgage rates, DSCR loan rates or Non QM loan rates, please reach out to us for a personalized quote.

 Current Mortgage and Refinance Rates

 Rates published by Alpine Mortgage Services (NMLS 56905).
-Alpine Mortgage publishes current purchase and refinance rates for conventional, FHA, and VA loans to help borrowers understand today’s market before requesting a personalized quote.
+Mortgage rates vary based on loan type, credit score and down payment.
 The advertised rate is based on specific assumptions including loan amount, credit score, down payment and property type.
 The actual rate you qualify for may vary based on your individual financial profile and other factors.
 The annual percentage rate (APR) includes the interest rate plus loan origination fees, points and other loan costs.

-The conventional rates shown are based on a loan amount of $525,000 and a down payment of at least 25%.
-The FHA rates shown are based on a loan amount of $675,500 and a down payment of at least 3.5%.
-The VA rates shown are based on a loan amount of $700,000 and no down payment.
+The conventional rates shown are based on a loan amount of $525,000 and a loan-to-value of 75%.
+The FHA rates shown are based on a loan amount of $675,500 and a loan-to-value of 96.5%.
+The VA rates shown are based on a loan amount of $700,000 and a loan-to-value of 100%.
 Mortgage rates are subject to change at any time and are subject to mortgage approval with full documentation of income.
 All rates shown are for a 30 day rate lock with one discount point on the purchase or rate and term refinance of a single family primary residence with a 740 or higher FICO score.

 Best Rate Guarantee